Which of the following is a characteristic functional group found... | Channels for Pearson+

 Understand the definition of a functional group: A functional group is a specific group of atoms within a molecule that is responsible for a characteristic chemical reaction of that molecule.

-Recall the structure of alcohols: Alcohols are organic compounds where a hydroxyl group (-OH) is bonded to a saturated carbon atom.
+Recall the structure of alcohols: Alcohols are organic compounds that contain one or more hydroxyl groups (-OH) attached to a carbon atom.

-Match the functional group to the type of compound: Alcohols are characterized by the presence of a hydroxyl group (-OH).
+Compare the functional groups: The hydroxyl group (-OH) is the characteristic functional group found in alcohols, distinguishing them from other organic compounds.

-Conclude that the characteristic functional group found in alcohols is the hydroxyl group (-OH).
+Conclude that the hydroxyl group (-OH) is the correct answer, as it is the defining feature of alcohols, unlike the other groups listed.

 Watch next